 Historically, the Company has financed its operations and met its capital requirements primarily through funds generated from operations, the sale of our securities and borrowings from lending institutions.
-As of January 31, 2014, the Company's primary sources of liquidity consisted of cash and cash equivalents of \$75.3 million.
-As of January 31, 2014 the Company had approximately \$31.9 million of cash and cash equivalents held outside of the U.S. Of this amount, approximately \$10.6 million is considered permanently invested due to certain restrictions under local laws, and \$21.3 million is not subject to permanent reinvestment.
+As of April 30, 2014, the Company's primary sources of liquidity consisted of cash and cash equivalents of \$170.6 million.
+As of April 30, 2014, the Company had approximately \$29.0 million of cash and cash equivalents held outside of the U.S. Of this amount, approximately \$9.6 million is considered permanently invested due to certain restrictions under local laws, and \$19.4 million is not subject to permanent reinvestment.
 Due to the Company's U.S. net operating loss carryforward there is no U.S. tax payable upon repatriating the undistributed earnings of foreign subsidiaries considered not subject to permanent investment.
 Foreign withholding taxes would range from 0% to 10% on any repatriated funds.

-On October 31, 2012, the Company and certain of its domestic subsidiaries entered into a Credit Agreement (the "Credit Facility") with Wells Fargo Bank, National Association as lender and agent for the lenders party thereto.
-The Credit Facility provides a senior secured revolving credit facility up to an initial aggregate principal amount of \$50.0 million or the calculated borrowing base and is secured by substantially all of the domestic assets of the Company.
-As of January 31, 2014, the calculated borrowing base was \$36.6 million.
-The Credit Facility terminates on October 31, 2015.
-Interest on the Credit Facility is based on the Company's options of LIBOR plus 2.5% or the base rate plus 1.5%.
-The Credit Facility includes one restrictive financial covenant, which is minimum EBITDA, and restrictions that limit the ability of the Company, to among other things, create liens, incur additional indebtedness, make investments, or dispose of assets or property without prior approval from the lenders.
-The Company did not have any outstanding indebtedness related to the Credit Facility as of January 31, 2014.
+On October 31, 2012, the Company and certain of its domestic subsidiaries entered into a Credit Agreement (the "Credit Facility") with Wells Fargo Bank, National Association as lender and agent for the lenders party thereto (the "Lender").
+The Credit Facility provided a senior secured revolving credit facility up to an initial aggregate principal amount of \$50.0 million or the calculated borrowing base and was secured by substantially all of the domestic assets of the Company.
+Interest on the Credit Facility was based on the Company's options of LIBOR plus 2.5% or the base rate plus 1.5%.
+The Credit Facility included one restrictive financial covenant, which is minimum EBITDA, and restrictions that limited the ability of the Company, to among other things, create liens, incur additional indebtedness, make investments, or dispose of assets or property without prior approval from the lenders.
+On March 13, 2014, the Company entered into a Second Amendment to the Credit Facility, which amended the Credit Facility to modify certain provisions of the Credit Agreement that would have restricted or otherwise affected the issuance of the Notes and the use of proceeds therefrom, the conversion of the Notes into common stock of the Company, and the payment of interest on the Notes.
+On March 26, 2014, the Company entered into a Third Amendment to the Credit Facility, which provided a waiver from the Lender regarding certain intercompany transfers of funds.
+Effective as of April 16, 2014, the Company voluntarily terminated the Credit Facility.
+The Company did not have any outstanding indebtedness related to the Credit Facility as of April 30, 2014.
+On April 16, 2014, the Company and the Lender entered into a letter agreement and a related security agreement relating to the termination of the Credit Facility and ongoing obligations between the parties, pursuant to which Lender will temporarily support Company accounts and letters of credit, and the Company will provide cash collateral to the Lender and pay fees and expenses

-Consolidated working capital was \$122.9 million at January 31, 2014, compared with \$114.7 million at July 31, 2013.
-Included in working capital were cash and cash equivalents of \$75.3 million at January 31, 2014 and \$77.9 million at July 31, 2013.
-The increase in working capital is primarily due to increases in accounts receivable and inventory.
+Consolidated working capital was \$215.9 million at April 30, 2014, compared with \$114.7 million at July 31, 2013.
+Included in working capital were cash and cash equivalents of \$170.6 million at April 30, 2014 and \$77.9 million at July 31, 2013.
+The increase in working capital is primarily due to the Company's issuance of \$100 million of 5.25% Convertible Senior Notes during the current quarter.